Arrhythmogenic right ventricular cardiomyopathy (ARVC) or

 Investigation

-- ECG abnormalities in V1-3, typically T wave inversion.
-An epsilon wave is found in about 50% of those with ARV - this is best described as a terminal notch in the QRS complex
+- Epsilon wave (most specific finding, seen in 50% of patients) best described as a terminal notch in the QRS complex

 - echo changes are often subtle in the early stages but may show an enlarged, hypokinetic right ventricle with a thin free wall